 Deciding to go into a sober living home is not easy.
-Ascension House understand that it can be tough to give up your independence and admit you need help.
+Ascension House understands that it can be tough to give up your independence and admit you need help.
 But it’s also a courageous decision.
-Choosing the right home for sober living home in Austin, TX is essential.
+Choosing the right home for a sober living home in Austin, TX is essential.
 There are many factors to consider, such as location, cost, and amenities.

 What Is The Purpose Of A Sober Living Home

 A sober living home is where people in recovery from addiction can live together in a structured and supportive environment.
-Sober living homes are often used as a step down from inpatient treatment or some requires extended care program to help them to transition back into society.
+Sober living homes are often used as a step down from inpatient treatment or some require extended care program to help them to transition back into society.